lightvector/KataGo/docs/GraphSearch.md

 Q(n) = \frac{1}{N(n)} \sum_{p \in \mbox{Playouts}(n)} U(p)
 ```

-But we can also derive a different equivalent way to express the Q value of n:
+But we can also rewrite Q in a different way:
 ```math
 \begin{align*}
 Q(n) &= \frac{1}{N(n)} \sum_{p \in \mbox{Playouts}(n)} U(p) && \text{\small(by definition of Q(n))} \\